4 Hours of EPIC Roman Empire History Facts: Sleep Stories to Fall Asleep To

 Sleep stories build the framework.
 These books fill in the detail:

-- SPQR by Mary Beard — the best one-volume introduction to Roman history written in the last twenty years.
-Asks questions the traditional histories skip.
+- SPQR by Mary Beard.
+The best one-volume introduction to Roman history written in the last twenty years, and it asks the questions the traditional histories skip.

 Books You Might Like